 The most sustainable place to live in is a cave.
 But at the same time windows and façade bring in much-needed air and light.
 There is a symbolic modern-ness about glass façades.
 So the need of the times is to design them so that they don’t pose a threat to our already depleting resources.
 The most important thing is to design windows where they matter.
 For Indian climate having windows on the north façade makes sense.
 Having windows on the west doesn’t make sense.
 Use of DGUs wherever required, specialty films etc. are the measures worth considering and adopting.

 – says Architect Gopinath Akalkotkar, Managing Leader, Stantec Consultants.

-– façade is an element that interacts with all other elements of a building.
+– a façade is an element that interacts with all other elements of a building.
 It acts as a skin between interior and exterior.
-It has to be designed in sustainable way so as to allow maximum natural ventilation and natural lighting.
+It has to be designed in a sustainable way so as to allow maximum natural ventilation and natural lighting.

 Thus we see sustainability is not just a myth or a marketing gimmick.
 There have been various qualitative researches that have identified that sustainable practices by the firms have in turn provided a few financial benefits to them in the long run.
-Environmental performance produces financial gain to the building subsequently.
+Environmental performance produces financial gain for the building subsequently.

-- Journal of Industrial ecology – Stern School of Business
+- Journal of Industrial Ecology – Stern School of Business

 - A sustainable technical system for ventilated façades